-Constipation occurs when a person cannot empty his or her bowels or has a feeling that of needing to move the bowels but can't.
+Constipation occurs when a person cannot empty his or her bowels or has a feeling of needing to move the bowels but can't.
 It starts when the body begins absorbing more water or begins signaling food to move through the bowel system more slowly.
 Constipation is a common symptom in people with cancer.

 Surgery to the abdomen often affects the function of the GI tract and may cause either diarrhea or constipation.
-Sometimes after abdominal surgery, scar tissue (called adhesions) can cause narrowing or partial blockage of the bowel which, when sever, may require surgery to reverse.
-Also cancer deposits may grow in the abdomen, interfering with bowel function.
+Sometimes after abdominal surgery, scar tissue (called adhesions) can cause narrowing or partial blockage of the bowel which, when severe, may require surgery to reverse.
+Also, cancer deposits may grow in the abdomen, interfering with bowel function.
 The most serious form of this condition is a bowel obstruction , where the bowel becomes blocked by tumor.
 A person may require surgery to reverse this problem.

 In addition to not being able to empty the bowels, people with constipation may experience the following symptoms:

 - Nausea and vomiting

 Common causes of constipation include not eating enough fiber, not drinking enough water or other fluids, and not exercising.
 However, for people with cancer, the following cancer-related factors and cancer treatments might also cause constipation:

 - Medications, including antacids; some drugs to treat nausea and vomiting, seizures, depression, diarrhea, or blood pressure; iron supplements; chemotherapy; and especially pain medications which can slow the muscular action of the bowel that helps food move through the system.

 - Bowel obstruction from scar tissue or tumors

 - Being physically inactive

 - Tumor compression (cancer pressing on the spinal cord)